Carlingford Lough: Flora and fauna

 The northern shores have extensive mudflats and salt marshes which provide winter feeding areas for the pale-bellied brent goose (Branta bernicla hrota).
 At the mouth of the lough are several small rock and shingle islands which are breeding areas for terns that feed in its shallow waters.

 Protected areas

 The lough is designated as an Important Bird Area.

 The Carlingford Lough Ramsar site (wetlands of international importance designated under the Ramsar Convention), is 830.51 hectares in area, at latitude 54 03 00 N and longitude 06 07 00 W. It was designated a Ramsar site on 9 March 1998.
 It is a cross-border site, with the northern shore lying within Northern Ireland (including the lough's more extensive mudflats and a salt marsh), and the southern shore lying in the Republic of Ireland (where the Carlingford Lough Special Protection Area falls within the scope of the National Parks and Wildlife Service).

 Transport

+Ferry

+The Greencastle-Greenore ferry crossing opened in 2017.
+It is used by local and by tourists, particularly in the summer months.